 Almost all our seeds are on the Royal Horticultural Society's 'Perfect for Pollinators' list and we are constantly improving the recipe to ensure you get an aesthetically beautiful and a wildlife enticing garden from your use Beebombs.

 Read more about the RHS 'Perfect for Pollinators' here.

 Beebombs need no gardening skill and can be scattered straight onto open ground at any time of the year.

-Once scattered, you don't need to water or tend your Beebombs.
-I tend to say 'cleared ground' as wildflowers are hardy and adaptable but slow growers.
+Once scattered, Beebombs just need lots of water, sun and time.
+Wildflowers are hardy and adaptable but slow growers.
 This means that they can be out-competed by faster growing grasses and perennial weeds at the critical early stages, so straight onto soil is best if possible.